kuhnsm/open-pay/README.md

 Launch browser to:
 http://localhost:3000

-## Testing
+##Testing
 The client uses Cypress to test.
-You can run the test by running the script:
+You can run the tests by running the script:

 npm run cy:run

+The server uses Mocha/Chai to test.
+You can run the tests by running the script:

+npm run test